Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Characteristics of Japanese Cuisine

-Popular Japanese Foods Among Foreigners
+Popular Japanese Dishes Among International Visitors

-Regional Gourmet Guide
+Regional Food Guide

 A bowl of ramen, a popular Japanese dish